 Our thyroid glands also have an impact on every system in our body.
 Thyroid levels affect our energy levels, mental focus and functions, sleep cycles, and more.
 About 25% of women develop thyroid problems by the time they reach their early forties.

-But, there is hope on the horizon, and in the coming weeks I will share some proven ways to sail off to the land on Nod.
+But, there is hope on the horizon, and I will share some proven ways to sail off to the land on Nod.